socketsupply/sockets.sh/src/docs/api.md

  - The `Render` process, the UI where the HTML, CSS and JS is run.
  - The `Bridge` process, the thin layer of code that managers everything.
- - The `Main` processs, for apps that need to run heavier compute jobs.
+ - The `Main` process, for apps that need to run heavier compute jobs.
 And unlike electron it's optional.

  The Bridge process manages the Render and Main process, it may also broker